-Dental Anxiety & Fear of Dentists Questions and Answers
+Dental Anxiety and Fear of Dentists Questions and Answers

 Many people have dental anxiety; this can sometimes keep them from receiving the care they need.
 This situation is highly problematic for the condition of your teeth and your overall health.
 At Great Smiles Family Dentist, we can help!
-Call us today or request an appointment online!
-We serve patients from Toledo OH, Oregon OH, Ottawa Hills OH, Moline OH, Woodhurst OH, Harbor View OH and Shoreland OH.
+Call us today for more information.
+We are conveniently located at 4646 Nantuckett Drive Toledo, OH 43623.

 Dental Anxiety & Fear of Dentists Q & A